 courtesy NASA/Dryden/Carla Thomas

-During the first flight, the plane flew approximately 4,500 nautical miles along a flight path that took it to 150.3 degrees West longitude, and 54.6 degrees North latitude, just south of Alaska's Kodiak Island.
-The flight lasted just over 14 hours and flew up to 60,900 feet.
-The mission is a joint project with the National Oceanic and Atmospheric Administration, or NOAA.
+On its April 7, 2010, flight, the Global Hawk flew approximately 4,500 nautical miles along a flight path that took it just south of Alaska's Kodiak Island.
+The flight lasted 14,1 hours and flew up to 60,900 feet in altitude.